Roasted Butternut Squash Soup

-This easy roasted butternut squash soup recipe is my favorite.
-With a smooth velvety texture, it's perfectly seasoned and super easy to make.
+This easy roasted butternut squash soup recipe has a smooth velvety texture, that is perfectly seasoned and easy to make.

-- yellow onion: A medium-sized onion works well for this amount of soup.
+- onion: A medium-sized onion works well for this amount of soup.
+I like to use yellow onions but white onions or Vidalia onions are equally delicious.

-- garlic: You'll need an entire head of garlic.
+- garlic: You'll need an entire head of fresh garlic.

 - olive oil and seasonings: Salt, pepper, and fresh herbs such as sage, and thyme are the perfect seasoning for butternut squash soup.
 Other seasonings to try are a pinch of nutmeg, cinnamon, cayenne pepper, or rosemary.

-- vegetable broth: Chicken broth or water can be used instead of vegetable broth.
+- vegetable broth: To keep this a vegetarian/vegan soup, we used vegetable broth.
+But chicken broth or water can be used instead.

-- heavy cream: Cashew cream and coconut milk are other options that add creaminess to the soup if you are looking for a vegan option.
+- heavy cream: This adds a creamy richness to the soup.
+Cashew cream and coconut milk are other options that add creaminess to the soup if you are looking for a vegan option.

-- optional: Adding a half cup of applesauce to the soup can help to incorporate just a touch of natural sweetness that you would get from an apple.
+- optional: Adding a half cup of applesauce to the soup or adding a few carrots to the roasting pan can help to incorporate a touch of natural sweetness.

 (Amazon affiliate links) - Check out my favorite kitchen essentials.